rubinius/rubinius/web/doc/en/ruby/global-variables.markdown

 Pseudo globals are a strict subset of names which refer not to global values but values in the current scope, like local variables.
-These are still referred to as global variables because they start with a dollar sign, but this is the source of confusion for users.
+These are still referred to as global variables because they start with a dollar sign; this is a source of confusion for users.

 All pseudo globals are organized around one primary pseudo global: `$~`.
 They are all accessing parts of `$~` and thus when `$~` changes, they all